Day 1: CUSCO – KILLARUMUYOQ – CHILLIPAWA

 Moonstone Trek to Machu Picchu 5 days, We started our tour by private minibus stopping to explore the area of “Killarumiyoq”.
 The ancient “sun Calendar” is a large moon-shaped stone believed to have been made for ceremonial and astrological purposes.
 Then we’ll continue towards “Huarocondo” Village and finally through the narrow “Pomatales” valley to reach “Mollinoyoc”.
 The trail is serene.
 We’ll climb high enough to fully enjoy the fantastic views.
 After lunchtime, we will stop and explore the imposing Pre-Incan fortress of “Wata de Wata”.
 Finally descending while crossing green valleys and native Andean trees as we come across small villages before entering the village of Chillipawa, where we will make our camp.

-We’ll stop for lunch shortly before the passage of “Ancascocha”.
-After, you’ll have time to explore the high plateau before returning to our camp.
-Our campsite will be out-of –the-way from any town or village.
+We’ll stop for lunch shortly before the passage of “Ancascocha”. lagoon, After you’ll have time to explore the high plateau before returning to our camp.
+Our campsite will be out–of–the–way from any town or village.
 Hence, you’ll enjoy the spectacular night sky and the constellations.

 After breakfast, we will follow alongside a creek through a hidden valley in a narrow canyon.
 Finally passing a small grove to reach an Incan Aqueduct that is spectacularly carved (now abandoned).